jimniels/readlists/README.md

 [readlists.jim-nielsen.com](https://readlists.jim-nielsen.com) is merely a GUI for creating and editing a “Readlist”.

 What’s a Readlist?
-At its core, a Readlist is simply a [JSON feed](https://www.jsonfeed.org/) whose contents populated with what you get from [mercury-parser](https://github.com/postlight/mercury-parser).
+At its core, a Readlist is simply a [JSON feed](https://www.jsonfeed.org/) with content from [mercury-parser](https://github.com/postlight/mercury-parser).

 An example Readlist: